Exchange voucher for cash

 69126 Heidelberg

-Always at KüFa (Kitchen for everyone, vegan food for donation)
+Always at the KüFa (Kitchen for everyone, vegan food for donation)

 Voucher exchange at events

-We are also present at events to exchange vouchers.
-To find out about one-time and short-term exchange actions, follow our Instagram @bezahlkartestoppen_hd.
-Feel free to invite us to your events as well.
+We are also on the go at events to exchange vouchers.
+To find out about one-off and short-term exchange campaigns, follow our Instagram @bezahlkartestoppen_hd.
+Also feel free to invite us to your events.

 Open Letter